The Quebec Port Authority issues a Port Pass to grant access to its facilities and working sectors.

-Please read carefully this section before sending your Port Pass request.
-Any incomplete request will be rejected.
+Please read this section carefully before sending your Port Pass request.
+All incomplete requests will be rejected.

-- Employees of the companies working in the Port of Quebec;
+- Employees of companies working at the Port of Québec;

-- Suppliers of the companies working in the Port of Quebec;
+- Suppliers of companies working at the Port of Québec;

-- Any other person who can justify his/her presence on the territory of the Port of Quebec with frequent passages (twice a month or 12 times a year).
+- Any other person who can justify his/her presence on Port territory with regular passages.

-2. How to ask for a Port Pass?
+2. How do you request a Port Pass?

 2.2.
-Clients and suppliers of port’s users and of companies working in the Port of Quebec: the applicant must obtain from the company working in the port an authorization which must be sent in writing to the QPA’s Security Officer.
-Upon reception of this authorization, the Port Pass will be issued.
+Clients and suppliers of the port’s users and of companies working in the Port of Québec: the applicant must obtain an authorization from the company working in the port which must be sent in writing to the QPA’s Security Officer.
+Upon receiving this authorization, the Port Pass will be issued.

 2.4.
-Any other person: Any other applicant must receive an authorization from a Port’s user, a company working in the Port of Quebec or ask for an authorization from QPA’s Security Officer.
+All other applicants must receive an authorization from a Port user or a company working in the Port of Québec or ask for an authorization from QPA’s Security Officer.

 2.5.
 To forward your request:

 2.5.1.
-By email: you can ask for a paper form or send your completed form with a photo (digital in jpg format; low resolution accepted) of the applicant by email at firstname.lastname@example.org.
+By email: You can request a paper form or send your completed form with a photo (digital in jpg format; low resolution accepted) of the applicant by email at [email protected].

 3. Port Pass fees

-Every Port Pass is subject to a tariff which must be paid by the applicant upon reception of the Pass.
-The tariff can also be paid by the employer after an agreement with QPA’s Security Officer
+Every Port Pass is subject to a tariff which must be paid by the applicant upon receiving the Pass.
+The tariff can also be paid by the employer according to an agreement with the QPA’s Security Officer

 4. Production and delivery of the Port Pass

 The Port Pass will be produced as soon as possible.
-It will be handed to the applicant on presentation of two (2) official and valid identity documents:
+It will be handed to the applicant up on the presentation of two (2) official and valid identity documents: